flashvenom/surefire/README.md

 # Surefire AMS

+## Primer
-An insurance agency management system for independent P&C brokers.
-Designed with speed and efficiency in mind, it features several built-in productivity tools and well as an advanced plugin system for consolidating APIs, writing custom integrations and providing a platform to use your data with your own AI prompts.
+Surefire is an insurance agency management system for independent P&C brokers.
+Designed with speed and efficiency in mind, it features several built-in productivity tools and well as a flexible plugin system for things like consolidating your APIs, writing custom integrations for data processing and a foundation on which to leverage AI with custom prompts.

-## Download
+## Shots Fired
-**Alpha Preview v1.0.1**
+**January 25th, 2025 - Release Preview v1.0.1-alpha**

 [Take a Quick Video Tour](https://youtu.be/4MuP97-Afqo) or [Download the Windows x64 Standalone Installer](https://www.dropbox.com/scl/fi/vfye3p7una4iy7pq6wl1m/Install_Surefire.exe?rlkey=5gmxu5ywisjyqgspzhaepe6fh&dl=0)

 ![Surefire MVP Progress](https://files.flashvenom.com/surefireflyer.jpg)

-## Features
+## Features/Arsenal
 - Track and manage clients, contacts, addresses, locations, policies, carriers and more using a modern and intuitive interface
 - Bring all your APIs together to track payments, phone calls, leads, signed documents, forms and more
 - Leverage OpenAI integration to make custom prompts to process your data and get work done faster